wunderwuzzi23/blog/content/posts/2020/red-teaming-endpoint-protection-agent-edr.md

 Endpoint Protection and Response (EDR) agents and solutions like Carbon Black, Crowdstrike's Falcon, Windows Defender ATP and so forth commonly provide built-in Command & Control infrastructure.

+The agents are typically managed via a web interface, so tactics such as ["Pass the Cookie"](https://attack.mitre.org/techniques/T1550/004/) might be performed by adversaries after compromising blue team members.

 Obviously this can be misused by an adversary.

-Using this technique is quite elegant, as it does not require the red team to maintain or run their own infrastructure.

-The red team can do an operation to gain administrative access to the portal of these systems in your organization.
-The portals are web based, so tactics such as ["Pass the Cookie"](https://attack.mitre.org/techniques/T1550/004/) might be performed by adversaries after compromising blue team members.

 Once an adversary has access to the Web UI, there are features such as "Go Live", or "Live Response" that allow access to any host in the organization where the EDR agent is running.

 **No kidding!**

+Using this technique is quite elegant, as it does not require the red team to maintain or run their own infrastructure.

 ## Products and Examples